 In The Magician Monthly, Vol. 11 No. 3, Feb.
 1915, p.
 49, there appears “Tip for the 'Sum Trick'” (presumably by Will Goldston) with a switching method involving a pack of postcards.
 The opening sentence leads with, “In working any kind of sum trick…” which clearly suggests that it is, by then, an established and well-known plot.
 This is amply underscored in The Magician Monthly, Vol. 11 No. 4, July 1915, p.
 126, wherein H. C. Mole describes “The 'Daily Mail' Trick,” a newspaper test that involves a switched-in total as part of its method.
 On this point, Mole writes: “This requires no description; each performer has his own way of working…”

-The above research was provided by Max Maven.
+The above is based in part on research provided by Max Maven.